The insider advice on this page is from two of Wendy’s Trusted Travel Experts for France: Michael Eloy and Alex Zglinski.

 The pétanque (boules) court in the Jardins de Luxembourg, where the sign telling you that only members of the Association Sportive des Jardins de Luxembourg are allowed seems perfectly in tune with the looks of fierce concentration on the faces of those playing.
 Oh, and the backdrop’s not bad either.

 Getting blinded by the need to tick off the major sites.
-If you come to Paris for three days, I’d urge you to think hard about what your interests really are, and have the courage to miss out on sites or museums that you feel you ought to visit, or that your friends will chastise you for missing.
+If you come to Paris for three days, think hard about what your interests really are, and have the courage to miss out on sites or museums that you feel you ought to visit, or that your friends will chastise you for missing.
 Many travelers think they have to see the Louvre and the Musée d’Orsay and the Pompidou and Notre Dame and the Eiffel Tower . . . the list goes on.
 You can fill a week visiting all the star attractions and spending much of your time surrounded by foreign tourists and missing any sense of the living, present-day city of Paris.
-If it’s your first time in the city and you only have three days, I’d suggest visiting perhaps one museum and perhaps one temporary exhibit or show, and then also strolling, wandering around some markets, taking in some of the parks, getting out of the central neighborhoods, taking a guided walk or a class (we can recommend all different sorts of cooking and art classes), and making sure your precious time is spent doing things that are actually of interest to you.
+If it’s your first time in the city and you only have three days, plan to visit perhaps one museum and one temporary exhibit or show, and leave plenty of time for strolling, wandering around some markets, taking in some of the parks, getting out of the central neighborhoods, taking a guided walk or a class (Michael and Alex can recommend all different sorts of cooking and art classes), and making sure your precious time is spent doing things that are actually of interest to you.

 The RATP public transport app, which tells you which buses, trams, or metros to take to get anywhere in the city, as well as how long any given trip will take.
 With taxis so hard to rustle up, public transport is second only to biking as a way to navigate the city.